The Performance You Expect at a Price You Don’t

 The HSD not only limits current distortion to less than 5% TDD, it also improves true power factor.

-HSD filters can also provide similar performance in other drive applications such as constant torque, DC drives & other phase controlled rectifiers, but actual THID levels can vary by load and/or speed & therefore cannot be guaranteed.
+HSD filters can also provide similar performance in other drive applications such as constant torque, DC drives and other phase controlled rectifiers, but actual THID levels can vary by load and/or speed and therefore cannot be guaranteed.